varnerlab/CHEME-4800-5800-ComputingBook/unit-1-basics/.ipynb_checkpoints/types-checkpoint.md

 :class: dropdown
 :label: example-unicode-J

-Compute the [Unicode](https://en.wikipedia.org/wiki/Unicode) index for the character `J`.
+Compute the [Unicode](https://en.wikipedia.org/wiki/Unicode) index for the character `J.`

 __Solution__: The character `J` has index 74 in the ASCII table (which is included in the [Unicode](https://en.wikipedia.org/wiki/Unicode) system).
 Thus, first, we must convert 74 to a `base 16` (hexadecimal) number and then convert that to the [Unicode](https://en.wikipedia.org/wiki/Unicode) index format; [Unicode](https://en.wikipedia.org/wiki/Unicode) indexes left-pad the hexadecimal character value with zeros until a 4-digit code is generated, and then `U+` is appended to the four-digit code.

-Hexadecimal numbers use decimal digits and six extra symbols; the decimal values $(0,1,\dots,9)$, and the letters A, B, C, D, E, and F where hexadecimal A = decimal 10, thru hexadecimal F = decimal 15 are used in the hexadecimal numbering system.
+Hexadecimal numbers use decimal digits and six extra symbols; the decimal values $(0,1,\dots,9)$, and the letters A, B, C, D, E, and F where hexadecimal A = decimal 10, through hexadecimal F = decimal 15 are used in the hexadecimal numbering system.

 __Approach__:
 * Step 1: Divide the given decimal number by 16 and write down the quotient and remainder
-* Step 2: Divide the previous quotient by 16 and write the down the quotient and remainder
+* Step 2: Divide the previous quotient by 16 and write down the quotient and remainder
 * Step 3: Repeat steps 1 and 2 until the quotient equals zero.
 * Step 4: Map all the remainder values to their corresponding hexadecimal equivalents
 * Step 5: Starting with the last value and moving to the first, write each of the hexadecimal values